Vision Ears spoke to us specifically about how this set of VE8’s was made:

 If anything, I would define this type of fitting as relaxed rather than professional however wide bore is designed that way to allow for better mixing of the channels before it hits your ear canal.

-Externally it sits flush to your ear as you can get for a multi-driver CIEM with very little protrusion or getting in the way of your general day to day activities.
-VE have done a good job of keeping the VE8 overall size as close as possible to its smaller driver units such as the VE5.
+Externally it sits flush to your ear as you can get for a multi-driver CIEM with very little protrusion or getting in the way of your general day-to-day activities.
+VE has done a good job of keeping the VE8 overall size as close as possible to its smaller driver units such as the VE5.

 Opening and closing my jaw never once broke the seal either, which by the way is once again excellent.
 I would rate the seal on both the VE8 as relaxed but very well balanced and sits firmly in your ear.
 This CIEM will not fall out of your ear accidentally even with vigorous movement.

 Background noise isolation was really top-notch also with the VE8.
-Gone was the air con, the fan and then general din of everyday life.
+Gone was the air con, the fan, and the general din of everyday life.
 It won’t isolate against everything, that’s not possible, but it will provide way above average noise-free listening conditions.
 Essentially you are getting flagship levels of comfort and fit with the VE8.